 The IASB has issued a number of new and revised IFRSs.
-For the purpose of preparing this Historical Financial Information, the Group has adopted all applicable new and revised IFRSs that are effective during the Track Record Period, except for any new standards or interpretations that are not yet effective for the accounting period beginning on 1 January 2021.
+For the purpose of preparing this Historical Financial Information, the Group has adopted all applicable new and revised IFRSs that are effective during the Track Record Period, including IFRS 16 Leases, consistently throughout the Track Record Period, except for any new standards or interpretations that are not yet effective for the accounting period beginning on 1 January 2021.
 The revised and new accounting standards and interpretations issued but not yet effective for the accounting year beginning 1 January 2021 are set out in note 29.